jivahire-com/cpp-thread-safe-cache/docs/development/FirmwareDesign/PowerManagement.md

     End[Enforce Plimit Change Maximums]
     End --> End2(End)
 ```

+#### Can cores with the same boost/throttle priority have different frequencies?

+Yes.
+While the distribution algorithm assigns the same group-level plimit selection to all cores sharing a priority, the final per-core plimit can differ due to individual adjustments applied in `select_plimit()` and `get_minimum_plimit()`.
+The factors that can cause differences include:

+- **Per-core base_pstate (OSPM Nominal Performance)**: Each core can have a different `base_pstate` set by the hypervisor.
+If the group selection falls between `pnominal` and a core's `base_pstate`, that core is clamped to its own `base_pstate`.
+- **C-state**: Cores in C2/C3/C4 can be limited to nominal via the `power_cX_cores_limit_to_nominal` knobs, while C0 cores at the same priority are not restricted.
+- **OS desired performance (CPPC)**: Each core's OS-requested desired pstate affects its `min_plimit` floor.
+A core whose OS requests lower performance will have a higher (worse) floor than a peer at the same priority.
+- **VFT silicon curve assignment**: Different cores may be assigned to different VF curves based on fused silicon quality, resulting in different `min_plimit` capabilities (some cores can boost higher than others).
+- **Step size limits**: The `max_plimit_step_size_up` and `max_plimit_step_size_down` knobs limit how much a core's plimit can change per iteration.
+Two cores at the same priority but starting from different current plimits may converge to the group selection at different rates.
+- **allowed_plimit_maximum knob**: A system-wide ceiling that clips the final selection uniformly, but interacts differently depending on each core's other constraints.

 Configuration has been added to limit the number of steps a PLIMIT can be changed per iteration; this would dampen fluctuations, but also potentially reduce the responsiveness of the PID loop to both OS requests for performance and requests to reduce power consumption.
 Further investigation will need to be done to ensure desired behavior, and the default configuration will leave these step limits disabled.
 Aside from dampening the PLIMIT changes to prevent large fluctations, another benefit of this approach could be the fact that adapting to HW throttling may be more easily accomplished, since the step would start from current PSTATE, which may have been affected by a HW throttling event.